TechnionTDK/jbs-project/README.md

 ```

 # Text analysis
 We are developing an [algorithm](https://github.com/TechnionTDK/spanthera) for detecting quotations of Bible verses within a given text.
 The algorithm, which is written in Java, is executed against all our text corpus, and the results are represented in RDF and integrated into JBS-LD.
+The results may be accessed via SPARQL queries, and using a web frontend that we are developing called [Sulamot](http://tdk-p6.cs.technion.ac.il:3000/).